Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 When something becomes a best practice, we add it to the framework.
 This likely looks like code in utils or in the model file that everyone keeps adding over and over again across projects.
 When this happens, bring that code inside the trainer and add a flag for it.

 #### Simple External API
 What makes sense to you may not make sense to others.
 Create an issue with an API change suggestion and validate that it makes sense for others.
 Treat code changes how you treat a startup: validate that it's a needed feature, then add if it makes sense for many people.

+#### Backward-compatible API
+We all hate updating our deep learning packages because we don't want to refactor a bunch of stuff.
+In Lightning, we make sure every change we make which could break an API is backwards compatible with good deprecation warnings.

+You shouldn't be afraid to upgrade Lightning :)

 #### Gain User Trust
 As a researcher you can't have any part of your code going wrong.
 So, make thorough tests that ensure an implementation of a new trick or subbtle change is correct.